-- b. the development and diversification of agricultural and other land-based rural business; - c. sustainable rural tourism and leisure developments which respect the character of the countryside; and - d. development that supports the creation or expansion of accessible services and facilities to meet the needs of the local community and visitors to the area. - 3.
-Any development proposed in the countryside to meet local business needs, including those associated with sustainable rural tourism and leisure activities, must be sensitive to its surroundings, must not have an unacceptable impact on local roads and must demonstrate how all opportunities have been taken to make the location of the development more sustainable including through improving the scope for access to the development on foot, by cycling or by public transport. - 5.38 Belford Industrial Estate provides a range of jobs and the Plan supports the retention of the Industrial Estate for employment use.
+- 5.39 Belford Industrial Estate provides a range of jobs and the Plan supports the retention of the Industrial Estate for employment use.
 The Industrial Estate is identified on the Policies Map.
 The Plan supports the expansion of industrial uses at the Industrial Estate, and into the countryside beyond the Industrial Estate where this accords with other policies in the Neighbourhood Plan, in order to promote more employment opportunities in the Neighbourhood Area.
-Policy 10 also seeks to guard against the loss of employment land for residential development, the site being somewhat distant from Belford village. - 5.39 Although well outside Belford village, there are a number of residential properties directly adjacent to Belford Industrial Estate.
+Policy 8 also seeks to guard against the loss of employment land for residential development, the site being somewhat distant from Belford village. - 5.40 Although well outside Belford village, there are a number of residential properties directly adjacent to Belford Industrial Estate.
 The living conditions for people in those houses must not be made worse through the impact arising from development.
-Therefore, while Policy 10 seeks to prevent the loss of land at the Industrial Estate to residential development, and it supports development that secures the retention and expansion of employment opportunities, any such proposals must be subject to careful consideration being given to the impact development may have on the amenity of existing residents and on highway safety.
+Therefore, while Policy 8 seeks to prevent the loss of land at the Industrial Estate to residential development, and it supports development that secures the retention and expansion of employment opportunities, any such proposals must be subject to careful consideration being given to the impact development may have on the amenity of existing residents and on highway safety.

-POLICY 10: BELFORD INDUSTRIAL ESTATE
+POLICY 8: BELFORD INDUSTRIAL ESTATE